AP-CSA-JAVA/CSA_JAVA-Course/README.md

 ## Note-Taking in learning

-SO, you have the powerpoint, video, textbook, website and/ or whatever other resources were provided to you for this particular lesson.  <mark>Do you need to take notes as well?</mark>
+SO, you have the powerpoint, video, textbook, website and/ or whatever other resources were provided to you for this particular lesson.  <ins>Do you need to take notes as well?</ins>

-Despite the vast amount of information available in electronic formats, taking notes is an important learning strategy.
+Despite the vast amount of information available in electronic formats, taking notes is an <font color="red">important</font> learning strategy.
 In addition, the way that you take notes matters, and not all note-taking strategies lead to equal results.
 By considering your note-taking strategies carefully, you will be able to create a set of notes that will help retain the most important concepts from lectures and tests, and that will assist you in your exam preparation.

 ### Two Purposes for Taking Notes